MEET THE TEAM

 MYLES MANDERS-YOUNG

-Myles started playing the piano at the age of 12.
+Myles Manders-Young started playing the piano at the age of 12.
 He demonstrated great skill from an early age and learned quickly.
 He further highlighted his love of music by regular attendance at concerts and performances.
-As a young person, he completely appreciates the challenges and frustrations of learning an instrument.
-Since discovering his talent at KS3 (with a roll out rubber piano!) music became his main hobby.
-After many years of piano lessons, and several distinction results for ABRSM examinations, Myles went on to study music at degree level.
+Since discovering his talent with a roll out rubber keyboard, music became his main hobby.
+After many years of piano lessons and several distinction results for ABRSM examinations, Myles studied at the School of Music at Cardiff University.
+He was also an exchange student at the Princess Galyani Institute of Music in Bangkok Thailand and has performed in prestigious venues such as Sala Sudasiri Sobha and The Firs, Elgar's Birthplace.